 Statutory rape doesn’t have this same requirement.
 Even if the defendant didn’t intend to commit statutory rape, it is still a crime.
 This means all the NYC prosecutor has to show is that the defendant is age 21 or older and the victim under the age of 17.

 This eliminates the possibility of several defenses that would be applicable to other crimes.
 It isn’t a defense to statutory rape charges to claim the victim gave consent.
 While consent might influence sentencing, a person is still guilty of the crime.
 The defendant intended to have sex with someone over the age of 17 is likewise irrelevant to the judge and jury.
 As well, arguing that you believed the victim to be 17 or older isn’t a defense.
 Even if the victim lied about his or her age, it is still a crime to have sexual intercourse with the individual.

 As you can imagine, eliminating these arguments makes it difficult to defend statutory rape charges.
-A skilled and knowledgeable NYC defense attorney must handle the case and advise a client carefully.
+A skilled and knowledgeable NYC criminal lawyer must handle the case and advise a client carefully.
 And the specific circumstances of the case will have a huge impact on that advice.

-If you are facing statutory rape charges, you should speak with an attorney immediately.
+If you are facing statutory rape charges, you should speak with an NYC rape defense lawyer attorney immediately.
 Unconvinced you need an attorney, read this.
 The former prosecutors at Greco Neyland thoroughly understand these charges and the approach a prosecuting attorney will take against you.
 To schedule a free consultation call (212) 951-1300 or send a contact request on our website.